 Authors: Wallace H. Andrews and Thomas S. Hammack

-Revision History: April 2003 Revised section A.1.a, Salmonella species sample collection
+- April 2003—Section A.1.a, revised Salmonella species sample collection

 The adequacy and condition of the sample or specimen received for examination are of primary importance.
 If samples are improperly collected and mishandled or are not representative of the sampled lot, the laboratory results will be meaningless.
 Because interpretations about a large consignment of food are based on a relatively small sample of the lot, established sampling procedures must be applied uniformly.
 A representative sample is essential when pathogens or toxins are sparsely distributed within the food or when disposal of a food shipment depends on the demonstrated bacterial content in relation to a legal standard.